-By Period Less than More than (in thousands) Total 1 year 1 to 3 years 3 to 5 years 5 years Purchase obligations € 40,374 € 31,374 € 9,000 € - € -
+By Period (in thousands) Total Less than 1 year 1 to 3 years 3 to 5 years More than 5 years Purchase obligations € 40,374 € 31,374 € 9,000 € - € -

 Our purchase obligations represent minimum obligations we have under agreements with certain of our vendors and marketing partners.
 These minimum obligations are less than our projected use for those periods.
 Payments may be more than the minimum obligations based on actual use.